Gefei-Cai/gefei-cai.github.io/_pages/notes.md

 These are all collected in [this](https://www.zhihu.com/column/c_1296527465138434048) Zhihu column, which are written during my undergraduate studies.
 The SLE notes can be viewed as a paraphrase of Prof. Jason Miller's [lecture notes](https://www.statslab.cam.ac.uk/~jpm205/teaching/lent2019/sle_notes.pdf) in Chinese, and the notes on 2D critical lattice models are based on Prof. Hao Wu's topic course in 2020 fall.
 A pdf version of the introduction on random planar maps can be downloaded [here](https://github.com/Gefei-Cai/gefei-cai.github.io/raw/master/files/LQG_intro.pdf).

-Due to some other reasons, this Zhihu account has been banned and I can no longer edit these notes.
+Due to some other reasons, this Zhihu account has been banned and I am no longer able to edit these notes.

 [Here](https://github.com/Gefei-Cai/gefei-cai.github.io/raw/master/files/虚几何_Imaginary_Geometry_.pdf) is a (very elementary) note on the imaginary geometry.